wally-mac/RIM/docs/Documentation/tool_users/3-Step3_Mapping/2-Step3b_newDCE.md

 - **image_path** - The path to an image raster
 - **DCE_fold** - The name for the folder that will contain the new DCE shapefiles.
 Use DCE_01, DCE_02, DCE_03, etc.

-After you run this step return to step 3a to map the features in your 2nd DCE.
+After you run this step return to [Step 3a](http://rim.riverscapes.xyz/Documentation/tool_users/3-Step3_Mapping/1-Step3a_Mapping.htmlhttp://rim.riverscapes.xyz/Documentation/tool_users/3-Step3_Mapping/1-Step3a_Mapping.html) to map the features in your 2nd DCE.
 While context features may occasionially change between DCEs, typically the only features you will re-map are the DCE features.